lbryio/lbry.com/content/faq/tipping.md

 LBRY allows you to tip and support your favorite creators.

-Tips can be sent via the LBRY app or via the protocol's [`support_create`](/api#support_create) command (with an associated claim id and `--tip` parameter).
+Tips can also be sent via the LBRY app or via the protocol's [`support_create`](/api#support_create) command (with an associated claim id and `--tip` parameter).
 If sent without the `--tip` parameter, this is considered a support that can be redeemed by the person who made it at any time (think of it as a self tip, but helping someone else's content).

-These credits are automatically stored as associated with the content owners' claim, which helps the claim perform better in search results, top, and trending calculations.
+These credits are automatically stored as associated with the content owners' claim, which helps the claim perform better in search results, top, and [trending calculations](https://lbry.com/faq/trending).
 It also helps secure the winning [vanity name claims](/faq/naming).

+Version 0.34 of the Desktop application also has a experimental setting for supporting claims without tipping.
+This means you help the publisher rank up their content, but you can redeem your deposit at anytime.
+[Learn more below](#supports)

 ### How do I send a tip?